 A Stretch Blazer

 To look extra presentation-ready, a modified, stretchy blazer is the perfect wardrobe secret weapon.
-There are surprisingly numerous options out there, with Nordstrom’s Stretch Wool Blend Sweater Blazer being a cozy favorite that comes in several neutral colors.
+There are surprisingly numerous options out there, with Theory’s Slim-Fit Blazer being a cozy favorite that comes in black, gray, and navy.

 You don’t need to play tennis to appreciate a good high-performance skirt with shorts underneath.
 Options from Athleta can camouflage as a work skirt, like the Soho Skort and Tee Time Skort (with pockets).
 Sure, your coworkers probably won’t see it—but you’ll feel more work-ready and definitely get some compliments from anyone you’re isolating with at home.